urdadx/blockade/README.md

 ## Features

+### Blocklist

+Easily add new websites and keywords to your blocklist.
+Blockade helps you add websites or keywords that are stealing your focus to your blocklist.

+### Scheduler

+Schedule your focus sessions and get locked out when it's time.
+Take control of your day by letting Blockade lock you out of distracting websites and apps during your designated focus time.

+### Analytics & Insights

+Insights and detailed analytics to help you be better.
+Know how you spend your time and get insights into your focus sessions.
+Blockade provides analytics to help you understand your habits and improve your productivity.

+### Pomodoro Timer

+Built in Pomodoro timer to help you stay focused and productive.
+Set your focus sessions and take breaks to recharge.

+### Tech Stack

 - **TypeScript** - For type safety and improved developer experience
 - **TanStack Router** - File-based routing with full type safety
 - **TailwindCSS** - Utility-first CSS for rapid UI development